-The Office of the Chief Investment Officer (OCIO) has primary responsibility for investing the DB Plan assets consistent with policies established by The Regents.
-The Regents has fiduciary responsibility for establishing the investment policy for the DB Plans and for overseeing the implementation of that policy.
+UC Investments has primary responsibility for investing the DB Plan assets consistent with policies established by The Regents.
+The Regents have fiduciary responsibility for establishing the investment policy for the DB Plans and for overseeing the implementation of that policy.